RayPT808/momentum-bicycle-workshop/README.md

 - Github was used to store the project after being pushed

 5. Code Editor
-- To write and run the code GitHub' Code editor was used.
+- To write and run the code GitHub's Code editor was used.

 6. Favicon